 Prior to joining Smith Freed Eberhard, Jean was an in-house counsel for a major insurance company and brings with her substantial experience in depositions, arbitrations, mediations, and civil trial.
 Jean’s previous work experiences include construction defect, bad faith/IFCA/CPA, personal injury, and insurance fraud.
 Prior to civil work, Jean served as a criminal deputy prosecuting attorney in King and Cowlitz County.

-Jean serves as a Pro Tempore Judge and also serves as an arbitrator for parties seeking resolution of legal matters through alternative dispute resolution.
+Jean serves as a Pro Tempore Judge and serves as an arbitrator for parties seeking resolution of legal matters through alternative dispute resolution.

 Jake is an associate on Josh Hayward’s team.
 He focuses on automotive insurance defense and personal injury where he draws on his experience in investigating the validity of claims against his corporate and public clients.